 The World Bank's work as Treasury Manager includes managing IFFIm's funding strategy and its implementation, rating agency and investor outreach, hedging transactions, and investment management.

-The World Bank also coordinates with IFFIm's donors and manages their pledges and payments as well as IFFIm's disbursements for immunisation and health programmes through the GAVI Alliance.
+The World Bank also coordinates with IFFIm's donors and manages their pledges and payments as well as IFFIm's disbursements for immunisation and health programmes through Gavi, the Vaccine Alliance.

 About the World Bank